FRRouting/frr/doc/user/pimv6.rst

    Display total number of S,G mroutes and number of S,G mroutes installed into the kernel for all vrfs.

-.. clicmd:: show ipv6 pim bsr
+.. clicmd:: show ipv6 pim bsr [vrf NAME] [json]

    Display current bsr, its uptime and last received bsm age.

+.. clicmd:: show ipv6 pim bsr candidate-bsr [vrf NAME] [json]

+   Display information about the candidate BSR state on this router.

+.. clicmd:: show ipv6 pim bsr candidate-rp [vrf NAME] [json]

+   Display information about the candidate RP state on this router.

+.. clicmd:: show ipv6 pim bsr candidate-rp-database [vrf NAME] [json]

+   Display the current list of candidate RPs received by this router.

+.. clicmd:: show ipv6 pim bsr groups [vrf NAME] [json]

+   Display the current list of multicast group mapping received by this router from candidate RPs.

-.. clicmd:: show ipv6 pim bsrp-info [vrf NAME] [json]
+.. clicmd:: show ipv6 pim bsr rp-info [vrf NAME] [json]

    Display group-to-rp mappings received from E-BSR.